 Think of a situation where you have trouble hearing and where you could ask the person to speak a little bit more slowly.
-How could you make the request in way that would be assertive yet polite?
-Write the words you would use.
+How could

 Most people find that something like "Sorry, I missed that.
 Could you please repeat while speaking a little bit slower?" works a treat.
 Some other people prefer something like "Sorry to interrupt, but my hearing is not so good.
 Could you speak a little bit slower?
 It will help me pick up the words you are saying."